 Do Financial Analysts Restrain Insiders' Informational Advantage?

-We investigate the competitive relationship between financial analysts and firm insiders for price-sensitive information.
-We identify the influence of this competition on trade dynamics by empirically examining the impact of complete analysts’ coverage termination on stocks’ liquidity, price discovery and insider trading.
-Termination leads to a deterioration in liquidity and price efficiency, an increase in information asymmetries, and higher profitability of insider trades.
-Importantly, the magnitude of these effects depends on insiders’ presence.
-Institutional investors alleviate, but do not eliminate, the effects of coverage termination.
-Overall, this evidence indicates that analysts contribute to market quality through competition with insiders.
+By collecting and disseminating price sensitive information, financial analysts should reduce firm insiders’ informational advantage with a consequent impact on trading dynamics and market quality.
+We empirically examine the impact of complete analysts’ coverage termination on stocks’ liquidity, price discovery and profitability of insider trading.
+Termination leads to deteriorating liquidity and price efficiency, more informed trading, and higher profitability of insider trades.
+The magnitude of these effects depends on the strength of insiders’ ownership and on management’s decision whether to improve the firm’s information environment after coverage termination.
+Institutional investors alleviate, but do not eliminate, the negative effects of termination.

 Keywords: Sell-side Research, Insiders, Insider Trading, Information Asymmetries, Liquidity